6-119D Education North Building

 Dr. Leighton’s research has been consistently funded by Tri-Council research grants, including the Canadian Education Statistics Council (CESC), National Science and Engineering Research Council of Canada (NSERC), and Social Science and Humanities Research Council of Canada (SSHRC).
 She is past winner of the American Educational Research Association, Division D (Educational Measurement & Research Methodology) Significant Contribution to Educational Measurement and Research Methodology for the Cambridge University Press book – Cognitive Diagnostic Assessment: Theory and Applications, and former editor of Educational Measurement: Issues and Practice (EMIP), a flagship journal for the National Council on Measurement in Education.

-Leighton, J.P., Tang, W. & Guo, Q. (in press).
+Leighton, J.P., Tang, W. & Guo, Q. (2017).
 Accounting for affective states in response processing data: Impact for validation.
 In B. Zumbo & A.M.
 Hubley (Eds.), Understanding and investigating response processes in validation research.
 Springer Press.

 Leighton, J.P.
 (2017).
 Using Think-Aloud Interviews and Cognitive Labs in Educational Research.
 Oxford, UK: Oxford University Press.